 Repeated and willful infractions - Includes but is not limited to a significant number of instances of the same minor infraction or failure to comply with the decisions of the Electoral Office.
 The number of minor infractions that will constitute a disqualifiable offence is at the discretion of the CEO and will be considered on an individual basis.

-Failure to identify a campaign manager - Failure to identify a campaign manager to the Electoral Office (for groups).

 5.9.5 The following are considered minor infractions and their sanctions: